belassiter/turn-seven/plan.md

 - [x] Add UI hook for action-card targeting (`useActionTargeting`).
 - [x] Refactor `TurnSevenGame` to use the new hook.
 - [x] Add unit tests for `useActionTargeting`.
+- [x] Integrate game logo into Header and Card backs.